 Ginger should use sparingly as it can cause stomach upset, especially on an empty stomach.

-Do not give to a dog with a gastric ulcer or pregnant dogs.
+Ginger should not be fed to a dog with a gastric ulcer or pregnant dogs.

 Green tea is a powerful anti-oxidant that helps reduce heart disease.
 It can help aid in cancers like skin, lung, colon, breast and esophageal cancer.